gcervantes8/Fast-Image-Gans/README.md

 ## Configuration File

-Configure model training: **/model_config.ini**

-Modifiable parameters are
+Configuration parameters: **/model_config.ini**

 #### Loading and saving
-- Path to training image directory
-- Path to directory to save all output
+- Model name - Name that the model will be saved as.
+If there's an existing model, it will try to restore the model instead
+- Model directory - Directory where the models are saved

-#### Image details
+#### Data
+- Train Directory - Images to train the model with

-- Size image width, images will be resized to this
+- Image width - images will be resized to have this width
-- Size image height, images will be resized to this
+- Image height - images will be resized to have this height
-- Number of channels, black and white (1), or color (3)
+- Number of channels - For black and white images, this should be 1.
+For color images this should be 3
+- Batch Size - Amount of images in a batch, used in training, and image saving
+- Number of workers - Used for data loading, see [this](https://discuss.pytorch.org/t/guidelines-for-assigning-num-workers-to-dataloader/813) for more info
 #### Machine-specific parameters

 - Number of GPUs
-- Number of workers

-#### Hyper-parameters - 1
+#### Train Hyper-parameters

 - Number of epochs
-- Batch size
 - Learning rate

-#### Hyper-parameters - 2

 - Optimizer parameters

+#### Model Architecture
 - Latent vector size (Given to the generator)
 - Size of feature maps in the generator and discriminator
+#### Metrics - (RAM Intensive)
+- Inception Score - Computes inception score every epoch.
+- FID Score - Computes FID every epoch using the generated and train data

 ## Images Generated